Antonio Sant'Elia

 Antonio Sant'Elia (/it/; 30 April 1888 - 10 October 1916) was an Italian architect and a key member of the Futurist movement in architecture.
 He left behind almost no completed works of architecture and is primarily remembered for his bold sketches and influence on modern architecture.

 Early years

+Antonio Sant'Elia was born in Como, Lombardy, Italy.
+He came from a middle-class family.
+His father, Luigi Sant'Elia, worked as a hairdresser before becoming a city councilor, while his mother, Cristina Panzillo, played a significant role in his personal life.
+Antonio was the middle child of his family, his older sister Giuseppina (born in 1884) and his younger brother Guido (born in 1891); both of his siblings lived longer than Antonio.

-Antonio Sant'Elia was born in Como, Lombardy.
-A builder by training, he studied at the Brera Academy in Milan with Giuseppe Mentessi, and then at the University of Bologna, where he graduated in architecture in 1912.
-The same year, he opened a design office in Milan and became involved with the Futurist movement after meeting with Filippo Tommaso Marinetti.
+At the age of 15, he attended a local professional high school (Istituto Gabriele Castellini) to study construction.
+Then he went to Brera Academy in Milan with Giuseppe Mentessi and finally went to the University of Bologna, where he graduated in architecture in 1912.
+The same year, he opened a design office in Milan, Italy, and got involved with the Futurist movement after meeting with Filippo Tommaso Marinetti.

 Writing

 The Manifesto of Futurist Architecture was published in Lacerba in August 1914.
 It has been attributed to Sant'Elia, though some historians dispute this.
 In it, the author states that "The decorative value of Futurist architecture depends solely on the use and original arrangement of raw or bare or violently colored materials".
 Sant'Elia's vision consisted in an industrialized and mechanized city of the future, which he saw not as a conglomerate of individual buildings but a vast, multi-level, interconnected and integrated urban conurbation designed around the "life" of the city.